rtaibah/jekyll-blog/_posts/blog/2009-03-11-etymology-of-an-open-source-app-project.md

 title: "Etymology of an Open Source App/Project"
 author: rami
 layout: linuxologist
-permalink: /2009/03/11/etymology-of-an-open-source-app-project/
 categories: [Blog]
 tags: [linux, open-source]
-summary: "Last year, I blogged about [35 Distros and how they got their names](/2008/04/06/etymology-of-a-distro).
-Some of the distros out there have fascinating stories, while others are just too mundane.
-However make sure you[read that blog](/2008/04/06/etymology-of-a-distro), its a very interesting one (trust me)."
+image: open-source-logos.png

 ---

 ![open-source-logos](/assets/images/content/blog/open-source-logos.png)

-Last year, I blogged about [35 Distros and how they got their names](/2008/04/06/etymology-of-a-distro).
+Last year, I blogged about [35 Distros and how they got their names](/blog/etymology-of-a-distro).
 Some of the distros out there have fascinating stories, while others are just too mundane.
-However make sure you[read that blog](/2008/04/06/etymology-of-a-distro), its a very interesting one (trust me).
+However make sure you [read that blog](/blog/etymology-of-a-distro), its a very interesting one (trust me).

 The natural extension of the "Etymology of a Distro" blog would be delving deeper into Open Source project's etymologies.
 Indeed many readers already suggested that.
 Sadly I got sidetracked and put the whole idea on the back burner.
 Now I have put it off for way too long, here are 20 Open Source applications and the interesting (and not so interesting) stories behind their names: